 5.8 Andratx:

 Situated in the southwest of Mallorca, Andratx is a picturesque town surrounded by rugged mountains and fertile valleys.
-You can explore the town’s historic ceneer, visit the 13th-century Son Mas Castle, or enjoy outdoor activities such as hiking and cycling in the surrounding countryside.
+You can explore the town’s historic centre, visit the 13th-century Son Mas Castle, or enjoy outdoor activities such as hiking and cycling in the surrounding countryside.

 You can read more on these towns and cities in my blog post 24 Best Places to Visit In Mallorca.